Paying by cheque

 A person or a merchant can’t cash a post-dated cheque before a certain date.

-If your financial institution cashes a post-dated cheque early, try to resolve this with your branch.
+If your financial institution cashes a post-dated cheque before the date indicated, try to resolve this with them.
 Ask your financial institution to put the money back into your account.
-You must make the request before the due date on the cheque.
+You must make the request before the date on the cheque.

-If you can’t resolve the issue or if it results in NSF fees, you can file a complaint with your financial institution.
+You may not be able to resolve the issue or it may result in NSF fees.
+In that case, you can file a complaint with your financial institution.

 Dishonoured cheques

-A dishonoured cheque is when the cheque doesn’t go through and can’t be paid.
+A dishonoured cheque is when the cheque doesn’t go through.
+The financial institution refuses to pay the amount.

 Reasons for a dishonoured cheque may include: